Does Patreon Accept Temporary Email?

 - Patreon sends frequent notification emails.
 Using temporary email for a browsing account avoids this ongoing communication.

-- Many Patreon creators include Discord server access as a membership perk.
-If you join a Discord through Patreon, your Discord access may be revoked if your Patreon membership lapses due to a missed payment notification.
+- Many Patreon creators offer Discord server access as a perk for their members.
+If you join a Discord server through Patreon, your access might be revoked if your membership lapses because of a missed payment notification.